uutils/coreutils/README.md

 - runcon
 - setuidgid
 - shred
-- sort
+- sort (a couple of options implemented)
-- split
+- split (a couple of missing options)
 - stat
 - stdbuf
 - stty
 - tail (not all features implemented)
 - test (not all features implemented)
-- uniq (in progress)
+- uniq (a couple of missing options)
 - who

 License